-Israel-Hamas conflict: Where it stands, day 2 after surprise attack
+Israel-Hamas conflict: Where it stands on day 2 after surprise attack

 - Saudi Arabia called for an “immediate cessation of violence”.

-- US President Joe Biden described Saturday’s Hamas attacks in Israel as “unconscionable” and his administration pledged to ensure Israel has “what it needs to defend itself”.
+- US President Joe Biden described Saturday’s Hamas attacks in Israel as “unconscionable”, and his administration pledged to ensure Israel has “what it needs to defend itself”.

 Casualties